The Helium blockchain uses a new consensus protocol, called simply the Helium Consensus Protocol.

 HBBFT relies on a scheme known as threshold encryption.
 Using this scheme, transactions are encrypted using a shared public key, and are only decryptable when the elected consensus group works together to decrypt them.
 The usage of threshold encryption enables the Helium Consensus Protocol to achieve censorship-resistant transactions.

-A new Consensus Group (CG) is elected once per epoch based a combination of factors.
+A new Consensus Group (CG) is elected once per epoch.
 Currently there are

 16 members elected to each consensus group, as defined in the

-All Hotspots active on the Helium Network are eligible to be elected to a consensus group.
-The two primary factors used as inputs to any given election are:
+num_consensus_members chain variable.
+As of HIP 16, all Hotspots active on the Helium Network are eligible to be elected to a consensus group and are selected at random.

 H15,with each level representing a different hexagon size.
 (The full breakdown is here.)
 Currently, we use the